Jack41400/Password-Generator/README.md

 ### Installing

-You can download the zip or clone a copy of this repository, or just follow the deployed Github Pages link.
+You can download the zip or clone a copy of this repository, or just follow the deployed Github Pages link [Here](https://jack41400.github.io/Password-Generator/)

 ## Main Goals

+- Clicking the 'Generate' button causes a series of prompts for password criteria to appear
+- Can select the appropriate criteria for the password being generated
+- Can select any length for the password between 8 - 128 characters
+- Can confirm lowercase, uppercase, numbers and special characters to be included in the password
+- Input should be validated when at least one criteria is selected
+- a password that matches the criteria selected should be generated
+- The generated password should be displayed in an alert or written to the page.

 ## Summary